pololu/pololu-usb-avr-programmer-v2/README.md

     * Added support for the Pololu USB AVR Programmer v2.1
     * Changed the installers to be built with nixcrpkgs.
     * GUI: Center the window at startup.
-* 1.0.2 (2016-05-05): Fixed a problem with the Mac OS X release that prevented it from finding libusbp at run-time.
+* 1.0.2 (2016-05-05): Fixed a problem with the macOS release that prevented it from finding libusbp at run-time.
 * 1.0.1 (2016-03-20):
     * Fixed the Windows installer so that it sends the appropriate message to